Emergency Bag 2025: Choose your Bug Out Bag according to your profile

 Suitable profiles : Families, urban professionals, beginners

-Advantages : Load/capacity balance, socially acceptable format
+Advantages : Balanced load/capacity, socially acceptable format

 Limitations : Limited capacity for specialized equipment